gerardcondon/pgn/website/source/posts/2016-05-22-Munster-League-Division-2-Champions.html.md

 </figure>

 <br>
-I've posted the two games I played in this year's competition.
+I've posted the [two games](http://www.gerardcondon.com/chess/munster-league-division-2-2016/munster-league-division-2-2016.html) I played in this year's competition.
+Here are the reports on the [Cork Chess site](http://corkchess.com/munster-league/) and the [Munster League Site](http://www.munsterchessunion.org).
 Here's to next year and Division 1.